sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/7000 - sections-example-zip.md

         {
           /* each vertical section is a table slice determined by columnSelection that
-             combines the first two columns with one of the vehicle columns.
-In each table slice, the 2rd cell in the row that starts with "bodily injury liability" is always the injury premium for that section's vehicle */ "id": "bodily_liability_premium",
+             combines the "anchoring" columns with one of the vehicle columns.
+In each table slice, the 2nd cell to the right of "bodily injury liability" is always the injury premium for that section's vehicle */ "id": "bodily_liability_premium",
           "type": "number",
           "method": {
             "id": "row",
-            "tiebreaker": 1
+            "tiebreaker": "second"
           },
           "anchor": {
             "match": {